mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 .. option:: --mysqld=<options>

-   Additional options for mysqld.
+   Additional options for :commmand:`mysqld`.

 .. option:: --new-data=<path_to_new_datadir>

-   The full path to the location of the data directory for the new instance.
+   The full path name of the location of the data directory for the new server instance.

 .. option:: --new-id=<server_id>

-   The server_id for the new instance - default=2.
+   The ``server_id`` value for the new server instance.
+The default 2.

 .. option:: --new-port=<port>

-   The new port for the new instance - default=3307.
+   The port number for the new server instance.
+The default is 3307.

 .. option:: --quiet, -q